Resolute desk: Replicas

-Several private houses and replica Oval Offices display copies of the Resolute desk, including the Ron Wade House in Longview, Texas a 10,000-square-foot home in Kirtland Hills, Ohio, and Norton Manor, the Potomac, Maryland home of Frank Islam.
+Several private houses and replica Oval Offices display copies of the Resolute desk, including the Ron Wade House in Longview, Texas, a 10,000-square-foot home in Kirtland Hills, Ohio, and Norton Manor, the Potomac, Maryland home of Frank Islam.

 There are multiple permanent Oval Office sets in Hollywood, all with a replica Resolute desk.
 The Castle Rock set was built in 1995 for The American President and the films Nixon (1995) and Independence Day (1996) used it.
 The set built for the 1993 film Dave subsequently hosted over 25 films, including The Pelican Brief (1993), Clear and Present Danger (1994), and Absolute Power (1997).
 The replica Resolute desk from The West Wing is in the Warner Bros.
 Prop House where it can be seen on studio tours.
 A replica of the desk was used in the 2007 film National Treasure: Book of Secrets, in which a secret compartment in the desk contained pieces of a clue to the location of treasure.

 Jim Warlick, the owner of American Presidential Experience, owns five Oval Office replicas, each with its own Resolute desk.
 The most recent of his replica rooms cost $60,000 to build.
 These replicas are rented out for approximately $30,000 a week and have been used for book cover images, the television show Little People, Big World, the San Diego County Fair, television ads, and other media.
-The replicas are stored across the country including in Los Angeles, Virginia, and near Atlanta.
+The replicas are stored across the country including in Los Angeles, in Virginia, and near Atlanta.

 A replica of the desk was on display during the 58th Venice Biennale as a part of Kenneth Goldsmith's exhibition HILLARY: The Hillary Clinton Emails.
 Hillary Clinton sat at the replica for nearly an hour, leafing through over 60,000 of her emails that were printed out.

 The commercial sale of presidential furniture reproductions is a small but growing business.
 Companies such as New York First Co. and Victorian Replicas build or distribute replicas of the Resolute desk for commercial buyers.
 In a 2009 article in Woodshop News, David Newton from Victorian Replicas said that he had sold more than fifty replica Resolute desks.
 According to him, "Some people use them in their homes, and a large number of people who are lawyers like to have them."
 Replicas were also on sale in 2015 through SkyMall for $5,499, through the John F. Kennedy Presidential Library's online store for $6,999.99, and in 2020, a full-scale replica of the Oval Office was put up for auction as part of Bonhams American Presidential Experience Auction for $40,000–$60,000.